Transverse Momentum Distributions from Lattice QCD without Wilson Lines: SCET derivation of factorization

-\paragraph*{Factorization.} For a hadron moving at a large momentum $P$, its wave function is dominated by collinear quark and gluon modes whose momentum $k^\mu$ scales as $(k^+,k^-,k_\perp)=(1,\lambda^2,\lambda)P^+$ with $\lambda \ll 1$.
-When the transverse momentum $k_\perp^\mu$ is probed by a TMD, the soft modes $(\lambda,\lambda,\lambda)P^z$ become relevant, and the system can be naturally described by type-II Soft-Collinear Effective Theory (SCET$_{\rm II}$)~\cite{Bauer:2002uv,Bauer:2001yt,Beneke:2002ph,Bauer:2003mga}, which also allows us to derive the factorization formula connecting the CG quasi-TMD in QCD to the TMD in SCET.
+For a hadron moving at a large momentum $P$ along the $z$-direction, its wave function is dominated by collinear quark and gluon modes whose momentum $k^\mu$ scales as $(k^+,k^-,k_\perp)=(1,\lambda^2,\lambda)P^+$ with $\lambda \ll 1$.
+When the transverse momentum $k_\perp^\mu$ is probed by a TMD, the soft modes $(\lambda,\lambda,\lambda)P^+$ become relevant, and the system can be naturally described by type-II Soft-Collinear Effective Theory (SCET$_{\rm II}$)~\cite{Bauer:2002uv,Bauer:2001yt,Beneke:2002ph,Bauer:2003mga}, which allows us to derive the factorization formula connecting the CG quasi-TMD in QCD to the TMD in SCET.

+Our strategy is to first identify the leading SCET operator under the collinear expansion of the Coulomb-gauge correlator, and then use mode separation and the matching between QCD and SCET operators to derive the exact form of the factorization formula.
+Note that the collinear expansion is done at classical level, and the nontrivial dynamics is encoded in the matching coefficients and power corrections.
+To take advantage of the spacetime and gauge symmetries of \scetii, we express the Coulomb-gauge correlator gauge-invariantly with the dressing factor $U_C$, so that we can work in the covariant gauge.

 In \scetii, the relevant degrees of freedom are the collinear ($n$), soft ($s$) and ultra soft ($us$) ones.
 The QCD field can be decomposed as